 As we’d expect, SWAN has lagged the market in terms of total return but has delivered a much higher risk-adjusted return.
 Notice its volatility is less than half that of the S&P 500, and its max drawdown during this time period was 1/4 that of the market.

-While we can’t backtest options, we can get a rough idea of how SWAN might have behaved prior to its inception using its target nominal exposure of 70/90 using the S&P 500 and intermediate treasury bonds.
-I’ve compared it to NTSX and the S&P 500 below going back to 1991, during which period these funds would have provided returns above that of the market but with lower volatility and risk:
+While we can’t backtest options, we can get a very rough idea of how SWAN might have behaved prior to the inception of its index using its target notional exposure of 70/90 using the S&P 500 and 10-year treasury bonds.
+Again, this is a very rough approximation and the fund itself would have certainly looked different due to the aforementioned dynamic nature of the allocation from the 70-delta options.
+I’ve compared it to another rough approximation of NTSX and the S&P 500 below going back to 1991, during which period these funds would have provided returns above that of the market with lower volatility and risk:

 So we know SWAN is for de-risking the portfolio and for protecting against black swan events.
 Let’s briefly talk about a way to do that further.

-Let’s look at how it would have played out historically for SWAN if we set it at 80% and add 20% gold, again from 1991 through June, 2021:
+Let’s look at a rough idea of how this might have played out historically for SWAN if we set it at 80% and add 20% gold, again from 1991 through June, 2021:

-Notice how we would have sacrificed a bit of CAGR for 11% lower volatility and, arguably more importantly, a 25% smaller max drawdown.
-Risk-adjusted return (Sharpe) also came out slightly higher.
+Notice how we would have sacrificed a bit of CAGR for slightly lower volatility and, arguably more importantly, a slightly smaller max drawdown.
+Admittedly, the results don’t look super impressive, but I’d argue this will likely be a more prudent move for the future given the current historically-low yields of bonds, as bonds may not provide the same level of protection (or returns) in the future that we’ve seen in the recent past.
 So as usual, it comes down to how far you want to slide on that scale of risk and expected return.